d2l-ai/d2l-en/chapter_installation/index.md

 ### GPU Support
 :label:`subsec_gpu`

-:begin_tab:`mxnet,pytorch`
+:begin_tab:`mxnet`
-By default, the deep learning framework is installed without GPU support to ensure that it will run on any computer (including most laptops).
+By default, MXnet is installed without GPU support to ensure that it will run on any computer (including most laptops).
 Part of this book requires or recommends running with GPU.
 If your computer has NVIDIA graphics cards and has installed [CUDA](https://developer.nvidia.com/cuda-downloads),